 Petra Diamonds, which operates in South Africa, Tanzania and Botswana, has a number of initiatives in place to stimulate local socio-economic development, including its Enterprise and Supplier Development Program which helps develop local businesses.
 The company’s aim is to make a valuable long-term contribution to its communities by prioritizing local employment, procuring local goods and services, and by maintaining ongoing corporate social investment.
 Collaboration with the local communities is essential to guaranteeing sustainable development that answers specific needs.

-ALROSA, which runs more than twenty diamond operations in Russia, is the largest employer and tax contributor in Yakutia, the country’s vastest region, with all contributions, including taxes and dividends, amounting to US$1bn.
-In 2019, ALROSA made one of the largest investments in the industry by committing US$140 million of its total revenue to the social programs in the regions of its operations, including construction of schools, hospitals, roads, a new airport in Mirny (Yakutia) and other social infrastructure projects.
+ALROSA, which runs more than twenty diamond operations in Russia, is the largest employer and tax contributor in Yakutia, the country’s vastest region, with all contributions, including taxes and dividends, amounting to US$1 billion.
+In 2019, ALROSA made one of the largest investments in the industry by committing US$140 million of its total revenue to the social programs in the regions of its operations, including construction of schools, hospitals, roads, a new airport in Mirny (Yakutia), and other social infrastructure projects.

 In 2018, Lucara launched the Karowe Village Initiative (KVI), focused on investing in and developing sustainable community-driven projects and initiatives.
 The Mokubilo Co-Operative Society Farm, developed in partnership with Mokubilo village, is a community-owned, commercial farm designed to address malnutrition, to provide affordable and locally available vegetables, and to create employment and training opportunities.
 It encompasses over 25 hectares and employs 13 local people.